ATROPINE SULFATE- atropine sulfate injection, solution

 These highlights do not include all the information needed to use ATROPINE SULFATE INJECTION safely and effectively.
 See full prescribing information for ATROPINE SULFATE INJECTION.

-ATROPINE SULFATE INJECTION, for intravenous, intramuscular, subcutaneous or endotracheal use
+ATROPINE SULFATE INJECTION, for intravenous use

 Initial U.S. Approval: 1960